vexx-sm/TF2-Mixes/README.md

 2. **Drafting Phase**:
    - Captains take turns picking players (XYXY XYXY XY pattern)
-   - Each captain has a 30 second timer to make their pick, if the timer is over the turn is passed to the other team
+   - Each captain has a 30 second timer to make their pick.
+If the timer expires, a random player is auto-picked and the turn passes to the other team
-   - If a captain disconnects or drop thier captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present
+   - If a captain disconnects or drop their captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present
    - Picked players are automatically moved to their captain's team

 3. **Gameplay Phase**: